*This post may contain affiliate links. Please see my disclosure for more details!*

-I know I will get jokes about how the Prosecco will never make it to the cupcakes, but when you’ve just got married like me and have quite a few leftover bottles of Prosecco, you won’t have an issue!
-Honestly, we overbought, and had some left as we expected… but wow.
+I know I will get jokes about how the Prosecco will never make it to the cupcakes, but when you’ve just had a New Years party and are now sick of the sight of it, you won’t have an issue putting it in some cupcakes!
+Honestly, I overbought, and had some left as expected… but wow.

 What Prosecco you use doesn’t really matter – it’s not the sort of bake where you will really get a strong flavour of the type of Prosecco, more just a general flavour – so don’t worry about using the most expensive on this.